Affadine/DataVisualization/README.md

 # European bumble bees

-In this project, we wanted to show the consequences of climate change on the evolution of the biodiversity.
-As many species of trees and plates depends on the polenization of bees, we choosed to study the European bumble bees (different bee species of the genus Bombus) because a sain ecosystem will have a large population of bees.
+In this project, we wanted to show the consequences of climate change on the evolution of biodiversity.
+As many species of trees and plants depend on the polarization of bees, We chose to study the European bumblebees (different bee species of the genus Bombus) because a sain ecosystem will have a large population of bees.

 we focused on four different visualisations:
  * desc 1